 Compulsory programme components

 Core areas 1st semester 2nd semester 3rd semester Tot al ECT S

 Understandi ng of business Methodolo gy Market understandi ng Tactical operatio nal marketin g B2C Tactical operatio nal marketin g B2B Internationalisa tion

 Int.
-Marketing 1 6 5 5 3 5 25
+Marketing 1 6 6 5 2 5 25

 Economics 1 2 2 6 4 5 20

-Sales and Marketing Communicati on 5 5 10
+Sales and Marketing Communicati on 2 5 3 10

 Business Law 2 3 5

-Organisation and Supply Chain Management 3 2 1 1 3 10
+Organisation and Supply Chain Management 3 2 3 1 1 10

 ECTS in total 5 10 15 20 10 10

-Exams 1st exam 1st e exam 1st exam 70
+Exams 1st exam 1st e xam 1st exam 70

-Compulsory programme element: Understanding of business

-Weight: 5 ECTS - 1st semester

-The programme element ensures that the students will have an understanding of good business sense and will be able to analyse a company's business model and on the basis of this, develop innovative alternatives

-- different types of business models and concepts offline and online. - theories and models about the company's value creation - the company's accounting matters, including the Annual Report and the financial reporting forms, as well as additional reports - the company's revenue base and costs, including fixed costs and variable costs - concepts and theories in organisational structure and organisational culture - concepts and theories of supply chain structure - theory of innovation, sources of innovation and the innovative organisation - how the company's competencies originate and develop through many different activities, functions, processes, relationships, etc.

-- analyse the company's strategic platform - assess the company's competencies and resources focussing on their efficiency in value creation - evaluate the company's internal strategic situation and its ability to deliver added value - be able to assess the basic financial reporting in the annual report - assess the company's structure and organisation as the company's competency base - identify significant resources in the company's supply chain and assess how the supply chain relationships are included in the company's competency base - participate in innovation processes and use innovation tools both in product innovation and in organisational innovation

-- participate in the company's innovation processes in interaction with others - manage the structuring and analysis of significant economic posts in the annual report.
+oulsory programme element: Understanding of business ht: 5 ECTS - 1st semester Conte • rogramme element ensures that the students will have an understanding of good ess sense and will be able to analyse a company's business model and on the basis s, develop innovative alternatives ning objectives: /ledge and understanding tudent will gain knowledge and understanding about: • different types of business models and concepts - offline and online. • theories and models about the company's value creation • the company's accounting matters, including the Annual Report and the financial reporting forms, as well as additional reports • the company's revenue base and costs, including fixed costs and variable costs • concepts and theories in organisational structure and organisational culture concepts and theories of supply chain structure • theory of innovation, sources of innovation and the innovative organisation • how the company's competencies originate and develop through many different activities, functions, processes, relationships, etc. Skills The s tudent will get the skills to: • analyse the company's strategic platform • assess the company's competencies and resources focussing on their efficiency i value creation • evaluate the company's internal strategic situation and its ability to deliver adde value • be able to assess the basic financial reporting in the annual report • assess the company's structure and organisation as the company's competency base • identify significant resources in the company's supply chain and assess how the supply chain relationships are included in the company's competency base participate in innovation processes and use innovation tools both in product innovation and in organisational innovation Comp petencies The st tudent will learn to: ٠ participate in the company's innovation processes in interaction with others • manage the structuring and analysis of significant economic posts in the annual report.

-Compulsory programme element: Methodology

-Weight: 10 ECTS - 1st semester
+Compulsory programme element: Methodology Weight: 10 ECTS - 1st semester